Content Lifecycle Management

-When your project is built successfully, you will need to add the new channel to an activation key.
-For more information about custom channels, see Custom Channels.
+When your project is built successfully, you need to add the new channel to an activation key.
+For more information about custom channels, see administration:custom-channels.adoc.

 Go to, create a project and assign it a label and a name.
 Then use Attach/Detach Sources to attach a base channel and child channels, and finally save.

-You can now Attach/Detach Filters to fine tune what packages will be included in the resulting channel.
+You can use Attach/Detach Filters to fine tune what packages to include in the resulting channel.
 A number of filters are available: name, date, synopsis, reboot required or not, etc.

 At this point you can define your environments by clicking Add Environment in the

-The final step is building the project, which will take a little while.
+The final step is building the project, which can take a little while.